Stupiedidiot/OCs/public/index.md

 ---

 # Stupied OCs
 Henloo, this is Stupied!!!
-In attempt to make ultimate repository of all my OCs, I am attempting to use Jekyll!!!
 Currently still figuring out my workflow so please visit my [Main Website](https://stupied.neocities.org/) while I configure everything,,

 # About the Artist
 I make no exaggeration when I say I would of killed myself if it weren't for my OCs.
 If you ever been unfortunate enough to meet me in real life, I am very likely to be staring blanky into the distance - daydreaming.
 I find it difficult to experience life as it is and need to disassociate to let the little guys in my head relive my present.